 Weird and Wonderful Musuems

 London is home to many of the world’s best museums.
-And while you shouldn’t miss the Big Four (the Natural History, V&A, British, and Science museums), there are dozens more to explore – many of them ones no one has ever heard of.
+And while you shouldn’t miss the Big Four (the Natural History, V&A, British, and Science museums), there are dozens more to explore.
+Many of them are ones no one has ever heard of.
 I mean; there’s a sewing machine museum.
 Who knew?!

 My personal favourites include the Museum of Childhood over in Bethnal Green – even if it is a little depressing to see Sega Megadrives and My Little Ponies behind glass displays reminding you you’re getting old!
 Medical antiquities and curious curiosities abound at the Wellcome Collection, which houses everything from a forehead wrinkle reader to a full printout of the human genome.
 More medical mysteries can be uncovered amongst the specimens and skeletons in the Hunterian Museum.
 Be warned, though, these pickled oddities are not for the faint of heart.